 Day 2: Ayampe and Machalilla.
 After breakfast, we will venture into the deciduous woodland alongside the Ayampe River (a 30 minute drive from Mantaraya), a stronghold for the critically endangered Esmeraldas Woodstar.
 The area also holds scarce Tumbesian species we could have missed on the main tour such as Slaty Becard, Ochre-bellied Dove, Pacific Royal Flycatcher, Gray-backed Hawk, and Saffron Siskin.
 There are also a number of humid forest birds in the wetter forest patches, where we could find Gartered Trogon, Lesser Greenlet, Buff-throated Foliage-gleaner, White-backed Fire-eye, and others.
 After lunch back at our chilled out resort, we could either return to Ayampe or bird dry forest farther north along the coast for skulkers like Pale-browed Tinamou and the exquisite Elegant Crescentchest.
 At dusk we will check the scrub near our resort for the aptly named Scrub Nightjar.

 Day 3: Return to Guayaquil.
 The activities on this day will depend on what we are still looking for.
 We will begin either in Ayampe again or Machalilla, then make our way south back towards the Santa Elena Peninsula and Guayaquil (around 5 hours away).
 In the late afternoon we will return to Guayaquil for a final farewell dinner.

 Day 4: Departure.
 The extension ends this morning with a transfer to the international airport.

-ACCOMMODATION: Good to excellent lodges and hotels throughout; in fact, the set of unique and memorable lodges we visit is one of the tour highlights.
-All have private, en-suite bathrooms, and full-time hot water.
+ACCOMMODATION: Good to excellent lodges and hotels throughout.
+All have private, en-suite bathrooms, and all full-time hot water.
 Electricity is available everywhere 24 hours a day.
 Due to limited space in some of the lodges, single rooms are occasionally unavailable, but this is unusual unless the tour group is comprised mainly of singles.